oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 	In the `scripts` directory where you saved the code repository there are three scripts to create the routes.
 Run the commands to create the routes:

 	 a.
 Accounts Route:

+	 Run this command to create tha accounts route, replace APIKEY with the key you got in Step 1

 	```shell
 	$ <copy>source apisix-routes/create-accounts-route.sh APIKEY</copy>